 Express Lane Eligibility for Medicaid and CHIP Coverage

-Express Lane Eligibility permits States to rely on findings, for things like income, household size, or other factors of eligibility from another program designated as an Express Lane agency (ELA) to facilitate enrollment in health coverage.
-Express Lane agencies may include: SNAP, School Lunch, TANF, Head Start, and WIC among others.
-A State may also use information from State income tax data to identify children in families that might qualify and so that families do not have to submit income information.
+ELE permits states to rely on findings, for things like income, household size, or other factors of eligibility from another program designated as an express lane agency (ELA) to facilitate enrollment in health coverage.
+Express lane agencies may include: Supplemental Nutrition Assistance Program (SNAP), School Lunch, Temporary Assistance for Needy Families (TANF), Head Start, National School Lunch Program (NSLP), and Women, Infants, and Children (WIC) among others.
+A state may also use information from state income tax data to identify children in families that might qualify and so that families do not have to submit income information.

-For more information about how States are implementing Express Lane Eligibility, click on the States below.
+We provide information on how states are implementing Express Lane Eligibility.
 Learn more about the requirements for Express Lane Eligibility.